 From our Northern Hemisphere locations, these same bright stars can be seen before dawn every late summer and early fall.
 And they can be seen in the evening every winter.
 Hence the name Winter Circle.

 I wonder what these same stars are called in the Southern Hemisphere?
 They’re visible from there, but of course it’s summer there now.
-I don’t know if this particular collection of bright stars has some special name as seen from that part of the globe.
+I don’t know if this particular collection of bright stars has a special name as seen from that part of the globe.
 If any of you do know … tell us in the comments!

 Bottom line: The stars of the Winter Circle may be seen on these cold winter nights until well after midnight.
 On January 24, 25 and 26, 2021, the moon is inside the Winter Circle.